ratify-project/ratify-web/docs/troubleshoot/certstore/cert-tsg.md

 Reconciler error CertificateStore=gatekeeper-system/certstore-akv controller=certificatestore controllerGroup=config.ratify.deislabs.io controllerKind=CertificateStore error=Error fetching certificates in store certstore-akv with azurekeyvault provider

 error: failed to get secret objectName:Certname, objectVersion:, error: keyvault.BaseClient#GetSecret: Failure responding to request: StatusCode=403, Original Error: autorest/azure: Service returned an error.
-Status=403 Code="Forbidden" Message="The user, group or application 'appid=app;iss=https://sts.windows.net/tenant_id/' does not have secrets get permission on key vault 'keyvaultname;location=eastus'.
+Status=403 Code="Forbidden" Message="The user, group or application 'appid=app;iss=https://sts.windows.net/tenant_id/' ***does not have secrets get permission*** on key vault 'keyvaultname;location=eastus'.
 For help resolving this issue, please see https://go.microsoft.com/fwlink/?linkid=2125287" InnerError={"code":"***AccessDenied***"}

 ##### Cause and Solution

 When a certificate is created, an addressable key and secret are also created with the same name.
 Ratify requires secret permissions to retrieve the public certificates for the entire certificate chain.
-Please configure keyvault policy for user-assigned managed identity with command below.
+Please configure keyvault policy for the identity with command below.
 Since the permission change is external to ratify, you MUST manually trigger a fetch operation by deleting and applying the CR again.

     ```bash